We carry out independent, in-depth research of different aspects of New Zealand's education system.

 Deputy Chief Executive – Head of the Education Evaluation Centre

-Ruth is responsible for ERO’s Education Evaluation Centre, Data and Insights Unit and policy work programme.
+Ruth is responsible for ERO’s Education Evaluation Centre and policy work programme.
 Her role includes setting the Centre’s strategy, direction and research and evaluation work programme.

 Prior to joining ERO Ruth worked in education research and policy in New Zealand (including as Associate Deputy Secretary at the Ministry of Education), in England (for the Department of Education and Private Equity Foundation) and in Japan (as a Daiwa Foundation Scholar).